galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 role we've created.
 The playbook contains a list of hosts to run on and a list of roles to run.
 Ours will be simple.

-* In the root directory of our Ansible script, create a file called *playbook.yml* and add the following contents:
+* In the root directory of our Ansible playbook (i.e., `~/galaxy-tool-ansible/`), create a file called *playbook.yml* and add the following contents:

 ``` yaml
 ---